threefoldtech/info_grid/src/faq/faq.md

 The configurations of the ThreeFold forum make so that some posts need approval, depending on where they are posted.
 Like posting from meta-sections, and some specific sections.

 Also, note that certain posts can automatically get flagged for moderation based on their content.

 ***

-### Is there a way to search the FAQ more easily?
-What is the link for the ThreeFold FAQ Bot?

-There is ThreeFold FAQ Bot available on Telegram.
-You can ask the bot any questions on ThreeFold, and it will find the most related Q&A in the ThreeFold FAQ.

-The link to the ThreeFold FAQ Bot is the following: https://t.me/TF_FAQ_Bot.

-***